BTL00/happy-hedgehog/README.md

 # Happy hedgehog
 This is the code for the student project of sound following toy.
+Aim of the project was to design and create a code for our prototype a of interactive, voice following toy.
+Moving toy is characterized by its ability to follow the voice of the kid with the use of 7 microphone array.
+In our project it is assumed that it will follow the loudest sound, not specific voice command.

 ## Requirements
 ## Description